-In doing so, this should be without negatively impacting upon the efficient education for others.
+In doing so, this should be done without negatively impacting upon the efficient education for others.

-The school has a dedicated Admissions Manager who is responsible for overseeing the referral process.
-It is through this person that visits are coordinated, information is gathered and arrangements for admission are undertaken.
+The school has a dedicated member of staff who is responsible for overseeing the referral process.
+It is through this staff member that visits are coordinated, information is gathered and arrangements for admission are undertaken.